 Veni, Vidi, Vici

-Three developer competitions sponsored by the LinkedUp Project
+Three open data competitions sponsored by the LinkedUp Project

-The LinkedUp Project has 39.500 EUR in prize money for the LinkedUp Challenge; three consecutive competitions looking for interesting and innovative tools and applications that analyse and/or integrate open web data for educational purposes.
+Between October 2012 and October 2014 the LinkedUp Project ran the LinkedUp Challenge: three consecutive competitions looking for interesting and innovative tools and applications that analyse and/or integrate open web data for educational purposes.

-Aimed at anyone from researchers and students, to developers and businesses, each competition will build upon the previous; leading from innovative prototypes and tools through to large-scale deployable systems.
+Aimed at anyone from researchers and students, to developers and businesses, each competition builds upon the previous; leading from innovative prototypes and tools through to large-scale deployable systems.
 There is over 39.500 EUR in prize money to give away.